AdesisNetlife/yawds/README.md

 You should create a well-formed `ini` like version manifest file, and make it avaiable from a HTTP server

+The file must called `VERSION` and it must exists in the `stack/` folder

 Here is a complete file example with the supported values:

 ```ini